-What should I expect when I call a living donor coordinator?
+What should I expect when I call the UC Health Transplant Department to Speak living Kidney donor coordinator?

 Your call with a Living Donor Coordinator is an opportunity to ask any and all questions you have about the kidney donation process.
 If you'd like, your call can be anonymous.
 All conversations with a Living Donor Coordinator are strictly confidential and will not be shared with Barbara or her family.
 In addition, health officials will never pressure you in any way to be a living donor.